darachm/f1l-work/src/initial-research-and-clarification.md

     you explore the use of the following FDA-approved antibody therapies in additional cancers?

-        Trastuzumab: Targets HER2 and is used in the treatment of HER2-positive breast and gastric cancers.
-        Bevacizumab: Targets VEGF and is used for a variety of cancers, including colorectal, lung, glioblastoma, breast, liver, and kidney cancer.

-    Take the KSQ and break it down into its constituent components.
-Test your own understanding of each component.
-Find additional resources to bolster your understanding.

-[^1]
+The therapies of interest are trastuzumab and bevacizumab.

+# Summary

+Trastuzumab and bevacizumab are antibodies that bind HER2 and VEGF-A, respectively.
+I'm going to look in cancer cell line scRNAseq datasets to see if particular lines are expressing these, expressing them highly, if associated interacting partners are expressed, and if downstream signalling pathways are showing expression that might signify ongoing activation of the pathways.

+# Details

-Below I'm going to break out those components as sections.
+Below I'm going to discuss:

 - What are these treatments?
     How do they work?
-When do we think they'll be effective?
+    In what situations do we think they'll be effective?
 - What kind of data can we expect from cancer cell lines, and in what ways might analysis of scRNAseq data be able to predict the efficacy of these drugs?
 - A proposed analysis strategy to address the question
+- Outstanding questions that may be useful later.

-Some parts are summarized from sources, and some parts are direct quotes.
+Some parts are summarized from sources, and some parts are direct quotes copied from the indicated sources.
-This document is not an academic contribution, it's a rote summary.

-# The two treatments
+## The two treatments

-## Trastuzumab and HER2
+### Trastuzumab and HER2

 Trastuzumab is a monoclonal antibody that binds HER2 (human epidermal growth factor receptor 2) extracellularly [^statsPearlsTrastuzumab].